tankwin08/waveformlidar/README.md

 ```
 **How to use waveformlidar**
 ---
 ##import return waveform data.
-Here we just made one simple example of decomposing waveforms
+##Here we just made one simple example of decomposing waveforms with Gaussian decomposition.

 data(return)

 lr<-nrow(return)

 ind<-c(1:lr)  ##create a index for each waveform

 plot (as.numeric(return[i,]),type="l")  ##you can check the raw waveform data

 ##prepare the data
 return<-data.frame(ind,return)

 x<-return[182,] ###must be a dataset including intensity with index at the beginning.

 r1<-decom(x)  ##use default setup with Gaussian decomposition

 r2<-decom(x,smooth="TRUE",width=3) ###you can assign different smooth width to process the data

 **What is the best way to ask a question or propose a new feature?**